Stage one of Taupō's first shovel-ready project to start next month

 "We're really conscious of that but also this is going to support a whole lot of jobs in the district and those same people are out there purchasing goods and services."

-The flow-on effect is that Taupō will not only be left with a transformed town centre but the money would put $20m of additional work into the local economy.
+The flow-on effect is that Taupō would not only be left with a transformed town centre but the money would put $20m of additional work into the local economy.

-It also frees up council money to do other things in future years, Mr Green said.
+It also frees up council money to do other things in future years, Green said.

 "And the real advantage is that unlike a lot of our other applications this doesn't have an operational effect on us, it's not like a pool where you have operational costs and we don't depreciate roads, so financially it's a really good project for us to have got the money for.
 And it's pure grant funding, it's not a loan that we have to pay back."